Get exclusive member benefits & effect social change. Join Today

-Electrolytes refer to minerals that include calcium, chloride, magnesium, phosphate, potassium, and sodium.
-They are present in your blood, body fluids, and urine.
-They are ingested with food, drink, and medicines and supplements.
+These substances are present in your blood, bodily fluids, and urine.
+They’re also ingested with food, drinks, and supplements.

-Elevated levels of an electrolyte begin with the prefix "hyper-“.
-Depleted levels of an electrolyte begin with "hypo-“.
+Elevated levels of an electrolyte are indicated with the prefix "hyper-."
+Depleted levels of an electrolyte are indicated with "hypo-."

 Conditions caused by electrolyte level imbalances include:

 Calcium is a vital mineral that your body uses to stabilize blood pressure and control skeletal muscle contraction.
 It’s also used to build strong bones and teeth.